lzell/AIProxyBootstrap/README.md

-# Starter apps for AIProxy
+# Starter apps for AIProxy, using the SwiftOpenAI library

-OpenAI sample apps that have AIProxy already included (requires an AIProxy key to build and run).
-Each app uses the SwiftOpenAI community package to implement API calls.
+Use these apps as a jumping off point to build your own OpenAI experiences on iOS.
+There are six apps, each with a placeholder to add your AIProxy constants (see AppConstants.swift).
+The apps all use the [SwiftOpenAI](https://github.com/jamesrochabrun/SwiftOpenAI) community package to implement API calls.

 ### Instructions to build and run